Gina Jouaneh

 Overview

-Gina Jouaneh holds a BS in Economics from the University of Rhode Island.
-While in graduate school, she has worked as a research assistant focused on corporate environmental reporting and climate change adaptation.
-Previously, she was an analyst at a consulting firm in Cambridge, MA, where she supported private and government clients on sustainability, environmental litigation, and public policy matters.
-In her free time, she enjoys creative writing and exploring art museums.
+Gina Jouaneh is a doctoral student with research interests in sustainability and non-market strategy.
+She holds a B.S. in Economics, B.A. in French, and an M.S. in Statistics from the University of Rhode Island, where she conducted research on carbon disclosure and climate change adaptation.
+Before joining Wharton, she was an analyst at a consulting firm in Cambridge, MA, supporting private sector and government clients on corporate sustainability, environmental enforcement, and public policy matters.
+In her current work, she is interested in understanding firms’ symbolic versus substantive environmental actions.

 Continue Reading